When selling meat or cheese that is sold precisely by weight, you will want to:

 Add Approximate weight buying options

 Add all ways that you will be selling your product.
+For each buying option, set the Units Each field to the approximate weight (for example, enter 5 for a product sold at roughly 5 lbs).
 In the example here, the product is a Leg of Lamb.
 We are assuming each leg will be about 5 lbs and we have a total of 40 in stock.

 3. Adjust weights on order approval